Send your first API request

 Sending a request

-In this example, Postman is acting as the client application and is communicating with an API server.
-Here's what happened when you selected Send:
+In this example, Postman acts as the client application and communicates with an API server.
+Here's what happened when you clicked Send:

 1. Postman sent a GET request to the Postman Echo API server located at postman-echo.com.